pauldotknopf/blue-ribbon/README.md

 </details>

-I declined their new quote because it was more than what Blue Ribbon was offering, $753.90.
+I declined their new quote because it was more than what Blue Ribbon was offering, which was $753.90.

 I called Blue Ribbon on Jun 2nd to schedule a time to repair the window, which was Jun 3rd.